fleetdm/fleet/docs/Using-Fleet/MDM-macOS-setup.md

 Learn more about the `team` YAML document [here](./configuration-files/README.md#teams).

-Use the `config` YAML document if you want to install the package on hosts assigned to "No team":
+Use the `config` YAML document if you want to install the package on hosts that automatically enroll to "No team":

 ```yaml
 apiVersion: v1